Updated February 2026 - Replit just overhauled its pricing. New Pro plan, revamped Core, and the Teams plan is gone. Here's exactly what you'll pay.

 What users experienced:

-- Small tasks that cost $0.25 suddenly cost $2
+- Small tasks that previously cost $0.25 suddenly cost $2

 - One user reported a $350 bill in a single day

-- Credits that lasted 25 days now lasted only 4 days
+- Credits that lasted 25 days now lasted only 4

 What Replit says: According to Michele Catasta, Replit's President and Head of AI, the median checkpoint price only went up slightly.
-The company argues you're paying for "units of work" similar to hiring a developer, and it's still cheaper than human development costs when it works.
+The company argues you're paying for "units of work" (similar to hiring a developer) and it's still cheaper than human development costs when it works.

 The real issue: Cost unpredictability.
 Users reported the Agent getting stuck in loops, making mistakes, and charging for failed attempts.
-One user described spending $1.15 for the Agent to suggest using a method that doesn't exist.
+One user described spending $1.15 for the Agent to suggest a method that doesn't exist.
 Another watched their credits drain as the Agent went in circles fixing bugs it created.

 What Users Are Saying

-The community is split on whether the pricing makes sense:
+The community is split on whether the pricing makes sense.

 Defenders argue:

-- "Even with bugs, it's faster than paying developers $700/week"
+- "Even with bugs, it's faster than paying developers $700 per week"

 - "I rebuilt 10 years of work in 4 months for $15,000 vs $200,000"